 Approximately June 1, 2021: Deadline for completion of project.
 If a time extension is needed, the grantee must obtain an extension of the grant from MHT before this date or the grant will automatically expire.

 The following entity types are eligible for this program:

 State and federal government agencies are eligible to apply as nonprofits; however, projects involving state and federally owned properties cannot comply with the requirement to convey a perpetual preservation easement to MHT and therefore are not expected to rank highly enough for funding.

 - Acquisition, protection, stabilization, rehabilitation, or restoration work that is already underway or completed.
-(You may, however, apply for funds for an upcoming phase of a larger, phased rehabilitation project that is already underway, as long as you define your phased approach in your application.)
+(Applicants may, however, apply for funds for an upcoming phase of a larger, phased rehabilitation project that is already underway, as long as they define their phased approach in the application.)

 - Master planning and feasibility studies.

 - Projects that do not conform to the Secretary of the Interior's Standards for Treatment of Historic Properties (36 CFR Part 68) are not eligible for funding.
-Copies of the Standards may be obtained from the National Park Service website: http://www.nps.gov/tps/standards/rehabilitation/rehab/stand.htm If your application describes a project which does not substantially conform to the Secretary’s Standards, your application will be deemed ineligible and not evaluated for funding.
+Copies of the Standards may be obtained from the National Park Service website: http://www.nps.gov/tps/standards/rehabilitation/rehab/stand.htm If the application describes a project which does not substantially conform to the Secretary’s Standards, it will be deemed ineligible and not evaluated for funding.

-- Expenditures that are not “capital” expenditures, such as employee salaries, legal fees, educational programming, research which is not directly necessary for the capital project, etc. Many of these ineligible costs are defined in Exhibit 5.
+- Expenditures that are not “capital” expenditures, such as employee salaries, legal fees, educational programming, research which is not directly necessary for the capital project, etc..

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.